Tips and Tricks for Drilling a Hole in Stucco

 Before drilling a hole in stucco, it is important to wear the necessary protective gear.
 This includes safety goggles to protect your eyes from flying debris, gloves to protect your hands, and a dust mask to prevent inhalation of particles.

-See also Best drill for super duplex
+See also Best no till drill for food plots

 2. Check for Electrical Wiring